-There is always more to clutter than meets the eye.
-The reason for this is that clutter itself is not the problem.
+There’s always more to clutter than meets the eye.
+The reason for this is that clutter itself is never the problem.
 It’s only ever a symptom of an underlying issue.

 A teddy bear epiphany

 Epiphanies by their very nature are surprising and revealing.
 In relation to clutter they are also inspiring, motivating, and eye-opening.
-They take you to a new level of perception that allows you to see why you felt the need for clutter, how you can safely let it go, and why you don’t need to collect the same stuff again.
+They take you to a new level of perception that allows you to see why you felt the need for clutter, how you can safely let it go, and why you don’t need to collect more of the same stuff again!